nuxt-community/axios-module/docs/options.md

 If set to `true`, `http://` in both `baseURL` and `browserBaseURL` will be changed into `https://`.

 ### `progress`

 * Default: `true`

-Integrate with Nuxt.js progress bar to show a loading bar while making requests.
-(Only on browser, when loading bar is available.)
+This option shows a loading bar while making requests integrating Nuxt.js progress bar (see "loading" options in config.nuxt.js).
+This is active only in the browser, and when loading bar is enabled and available.

-You can also disable progress bar per request using `progress` config.
+You can also disable the progress bar in specific requests using the `progress` option in an inline request configuration:

 ```js
 this.$axios.$get('URL', { progress: false })